AdobeDocs/adobeio-events/support/faq.md

 The answer is no. Adobe I/O Events notifications services are hosted on AWS and Azure, their IPs change over time.

-Reminder: each Adobe I/O Events http request holds an signature header (see the previous question), however if this is not enough and if the above is a non-negotiable requirement, you may choose to use the pull model instead,
+Reminder: each Adobe I/O Events HTTP request holds an signature header (see the previous question), however if this is not enough and if the above is a non-negotiable requirement, you may choose to use the pull model instead,